René Aufhauser

 René Aufhauser (born 21 June 1976) is an Austrian football coach and a former player.

 Career

 In the early part of his career he had stints at ASK Köflach, ASK Voitsberg and Red Bull Salzburg.
 It was at ASK Voitsberg was where his talent was discovered whilst playing defensive midfield.

 SV Austria Salzburg (1997–2001)

 He signed for SV Austria Salzburg in 1997 after spending a highly successful six months there in the previous season.
 Soon the former amateur player was getting called up by the Austria U-21 team.
-The young midfielder kept a place in the team despite there bing a host of big names in the squad.
+The young midfielder kept a place in the team despite there being a host of big names in the squad.
 He left in 2001 because the coach was letting him develop.
 The club he chose was Grazer AK.